nathancarter/weblurch/doc/plan.md

 ### OpenMath Content Dictionary Authoring Application

-Necessary next steps:

- * Use the "allowedChildren" data to create a submenu of the context/tag menu that lets you change a tag of one type to an entirely different type.
-Types that aren't permitted at that point are grayed out (disabled).
-See roughly lines 1127-1164 of [groupsplugin.litcoffee](../app/groupsplugin.litcoffee) for code on how to create arbitrary context menus.
-The code [here](http://stackoverflow.com/a/17213889/670492) shows that any item on the list can have a "menu" key which points to another array of items, thus creating a submenu.

 Optional next steps, that can be saved for later:

  * Each tag's data can specify a set of Group attributes that should be